Migrating Data From Arc to the Isilon archival storage

 See the man page for tar for additional information and details on the command.

-Moving Files from Shamu to Arc
+Moving Files from Arc to Isilon

 Transfer Using RSYNC